Willy Brandt Center Jerusalem

 The Willy Brandt Centre, Jerusalem (WBC) is a centre intended to allow encounters between German, Israeli and Palestinian Youth.

 Foundation

-The vision for founding the WBC was developed in an agreement signed between the German Jusos, the Palestinian Shabeebat Fateh, and the Israeli Mishmeret Tseirah shel Mifleget Ha-Avodah in 1996.
+The vision for founding the WBC was developed in an agreement signed between the German Jusos, the Palestinian Shabeebat Fateh, and the Israeli Young Guard of the Labor Party in 1996.

 The three youth organisations agreed in this document to found a centre in Jerusalem.
 This centre should enable equal encounters between German, Israeli, and Palestinian youth and young adults.

 Following three years of intense work in Jerusalem and in spite of the Second Intifada, the vision became reality in October 2003.

 Since then, a team consisting of ten young Germans, Palestinians and Israelis takes part in the work of the WBC.
 The Willy Brandt Center is located in Jerusalem on the Green Line in Abu Tor/Al Thouri.